Combine board, paper and Zoom

 Share notes from your paper & pen via the mobile and surf tablet

 You can also view your physical "paper-and-pencil notes" via smartphone or tablet.
 Use a tripod if you have access to one.
 If not, a bit of inventiveness is required as the camera / plate must be rigged above a surface with good lighting.
 You need to be able to access the camera /plate screen settings, but you can rig with books, magazine collectors, cable ties, lamp stands, tubes, sticks, fork tape or other material.
-Click to watch instructional video
+Watch instructional video on how to record notes with smartphone or padlet (KTH Play)

 Illustration: Make your own 'overhead-rig'